GRIDAPPSD/app-deconfliction/competing-apps/README.md

 $ ./run-deconfliction.sh <MODEL> <APPS> <METHOD> <DELAY>
 ````

-where \<MODEL\> is a shorthand for looking up the full GridAPPS-D simulation request and feeder mrid.
-Currently, only the \<MODEL\> value supported for app deconfliction development is "123" which uses the updated IEEE 123-bus model, assuming that has been loaded per the guidance above.
+where \<MODEL\> is a shorthand used for looking up the full GridAPPS-D simulation request and feeder mrid.
+Currently, the only \<MODEL\> value supported for app deconfliction development is "123", which uses the updated IEEE 123-bus model, assuming that has been loaded into the GridAPPS-D platform per the guidance above.

 \<APPS\> is a code composed of the first letters for each of the competing apps to run.
 The possible apps are resilience, code "r" or "R"; decarbonization, code "d" or "D", and profit_cvr, code "p" or "P".
 Thus, "rdp" would run all three apps and "rd" would run resilience and decarbonization without profit_cvr.
-By default optimization-based apps will be run, but by including "w" or "W" anywhere within the code, workflow-based apps will be run instead (optimization and workflow apps cannot be "mixed" together).
+By default optimization-based apps will be run, but by including "w" or "W" anywhere within the code, workflow-based apps will be run instead (the run-deconfliction.sh wrapper does not support "mixing" optimization and workflow apps within an invocation).
+E.g., the code "wrd" would run the workflow-based resilience and decarbonization apps (as an aside, the workflow-based profit app has not been updated to work with the current deconfliction pipeline).

 \<METHOD\> is the name of the DeconflictionMethod class file that will be used to perform deconfliction.
 The relative path to this file along with the filename (".py" extension is optional) from the competing-apps directory where the run-deconfliction.sh wrapper script resides (thus shell file completion can be used) is given for this argument.
 Note that this class file can exist completely outside of the competing-apps area of the app-deconfliction repo and that's typically the case as the deconfliction method subtasks of the overall project have their own top-level repo directories.
 However, some simple sample DeconflictionMethod classes are supplied in the deconfliction-methods directory.